CouscousPHP/Couscous/README.md

 ### Setting up your repository

-Couscous will take every `*.md` file it finds in your repository and convert it to HTML.
+Couscous will take every `*.md` file it finds in your repository and convert it to HTML (keeping the same directory structure).

-In order to have those HTML files look like real web pages, you are encourage to write a *template* for these pages.
+In order to have those HTML files look like real web pages, you are encouraged to write a *template* for these pages.
 Templates are written with Twig, and are extremely easy to write.

+The template files should be in a `website` directory at the root of your repository (this path will be customizable in the future).

-Basic example:
+Basic example (`website/page.twig`):

 ```twig
 <!DOCTYPE html>